 BUY YOUR CATHOLIC BOOKS HERE AND HELP SUPPORTTHIS BLOG

-This year I will do for Advent what did last year: make a short daily podcast to help your preparation for the upcoming feast as well as for your own, personal, meeting with the Lord.
-These are especially offered as a token of gratitude for my benefactors who donate and send items from my wishlist.
+Here is ADVENTCAzT 14, for Saturday of the 2nd Week of Advent.
+These 5 minute offerings, to help you prepare for the upcoming feast as well as for your own, personal, meeting with the Lord, are a token of gratitude for my benefactors who donate and send items from my wishlist.
 Thank you!
-And so, here is ADVENTCAzT 07, for the 1st Satur […]

 Psalm 93 [Douay-Rheims 1899 American Edition]